daisygunn/my-contact-book/README.md

 ![](assets/images/phone_number_error.png)

-For this reason I added an additional function to validate these entries (called validate_phone_number) as it gave me total autononmy with the input and only allows users to input numbers with 10 digits - the 0 at the beginning of the number is not counted.
+For this reason, I added an additional function to validate these entries (called validate_phone_number) as it gave me total autonomy with the input and only allows users to input numbers with 10 digits - the 0 at the beginning of the number is not counted.
 If the number entered does not pass the validation an error message is thrown:

 ![](assets/images/phone_number_validated.png)